MSUSEL/msusecl-pique-data/README.md

 getCveResponse();
 ```
 ### A Note About Rate Limits
 The NVD imposes tiered rate limits on requests.
-All data is accessible without an api key, but
+All data is accessible without an businessObjects key, but
 rate limits are dramatically higher for requests made with a key.
 The NVD also encourages paginated
 responses for large requests.
 The results per page parameter defines the maximum page size.
 This page
 size is limited to a maximum of 2000 by NIST.
 For large requests, it is recommended to sleep your program